Andrew Henderson

 Latvia, Digital Nomad Visa

-Latvia is a popular tourist destination with affordable accommodation and activities.
+Latvia is a popular tourist destination with affordable accommodations and activities.

-The country’s digital nomad visa allows remote workers to legally live and work remotely in the country for up to one year, with an extension of an additional year without sponsorship.
+The country’s digital nomad visa allows remote workers to legally live and work remotely for up to one year, with an extension of an additional year without sponsorship.

-The country’s digital nomad visa called Nomad Residence Permit allows non-EU remote workers to live and work in Malta for a full year.
-It is issued for one year, and it can be renewed.
+The country’s digital nomad visa, called Nomad Residence Permit, allows non-EU remote workers to live and work in Malta for a full year.
+It is issued for one year and can be renewed.

 Malta is the first EU country to have a nationwide 5G network.